-- 1. Any surplus funds remaining after a UNICON sponsored conference revert to the UNICON treasury. - 2.
-UNICON purchased computer equipment for the Executive Director, and established that the equipment would become the personal property of the Director, per the following schedule: 60% year one, 90% year two, 100% year three. - 3.
-To protect the Executive Director, the Board authorized an annual audit.
-Executive Secretary subsequently reported that an accounting review was performed (rather than an audit) because of cost considerations.
+- 1. Any surplus funds remaining after a UNICON-sponsored conference revert to the UNICON treasury. - 2.
+UNICON provides computer equipment for the Executive Director.
+It becomes the personal property of the Director per the following schedule: 60% year one, 90% year two, 100% year three.
+At appropriate intervals in line with industry standards, UNICON will purchase new computer equipment for the executive director's use. - 3.
+To protect the Executive Director and ensure transparency, the Board authorized an annual accounting review to be performed by a CPA. - 4.
+This accounting review is in lieu of an official audit which is costly, and, as advised by a CPA firm, is sufficient for an organization of UNICON's type and size.
 Dates of future audits/reviews are to be determined by the Board.